bruno-ponne/Alethea/README.md

 This module scrapes twits via the Twitter API relying mostly on the Tweepy module.
 So far, it is composed by one function:

-**gather_twits**(*n, accounts = ["factcheckdotorg", "Politifact", "snopes"], df = True)*)
+**gather_tweets**(*n, accounts = ["factcheckdotorg", "Politifact", "snopes"], df = True)*)

-This function collects the last n twits from the specified accounts.
+This function collects the last n tweets from the specified accounts.

-*n*: integer representing the number of twits to be gathered per account;
+*n*: integer representing the number of tweets to be gathered per account;
-*accounts*: list describing the names of the Twitter accounts from which the twits will be retrieved.
+*accounts*: list describing the names of the Twitter accounts from which the tweets will be retrieved.
 The default accounts are "factcheckdotorg", "Politifact", "snopes";
 *df*: boolean specifying whether the data should be returned as a data frame or as a list of dictionaries.
 The default specification is True (data frame).